Diseases Of The Arteries Veins And Lymphatic Question and Answers

 2. Through bloodstream.

-• Malignant cells can break off from the tumour and travel through the bloodstream until they find a suitable place to start forming a new tumor.
+• Malignant cells can break off from the tumor and travel through the bloodstream until they find a suitable place to start forming a new tumor.

 • Sarcomas spread through the bloodstream.